bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Installation
 - Internet connectivity required.
-- Recommend using venv.
+- Recommend using **venv**.
 - The source directory (_securecrt-session-generator-for-cml_) can be placed anywhere.
 It can be renamed if desired.

 ### Scripted Method
-- Execute install.bat from within the source directory.
+- Execute **install.bat** from within the source directory.
-- _install.bat_ will instantiate a virtual environment within the source directory and download/install all necessary Python packages within the environment.
+- **install.bat** will instantiate a virtual environment within the source directory and download/install all necessary Python packages within the environment.

 ### Manual Method
 - Open a command prompt/PowerShell session.